-How do you determine who offers the best WordPress hosting?
+How do you determine who is the best WordPress hosting provider?
 Ask a dozen people and you’ll get as many answers.
-We’ve worked with just about every major hosting provider, and we base our recommendations on a considered view of price, support, speed, reliability and many years of experience.
+We’ve worked with all the major hosting providers, and we base our recommendations on thorough testing and a considered view of price, support, speed and reliability.

 Best WordPress hosting for bloggers and small businesses